-Compared to AC fans, DC fans consume less energy and have more speed settings.
+Compared to AC ceiling fans, DC ceiling fans consume less energy and have more speed settings.
 If you are looking for a more efficient, quieter fan, a DC option may be the fan for you because they use magnets to work, leading to less resistance.
 Alternatively, AC fans use AC power and often have a maximum of three-speed settings.

 DC fans can be turned into reverse and are remote-controlled.
 However, they may have trouble resetting themselves after a power interruption.
-In addition, the wall-mounted switch used to control AC fans makes it harder to operate them.
-Although DC fans are often more expensive than AC fans, they may eventually pay for themselves in energy savings.
+In addition, the wall-mounted switch used to control AC ceiling fans makes it harder to operate them.
+Although DC ceiling fans are often more expensive than AC fans, they may eventually pay for themselves in energy savings.

 When purchasing a fan, it is important to consider risk areas such as damage and rust—speaking with an experienced local supplier or installation before purchasing is recommended.